stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - Add detailed logging for all API interaction failures
    - Use multiple ID format variations when retrieving landmark data to maximize success

+7. **Wikipedia Metadata Handling**
+   - Create a single metadata dictionary and update it once rather than individual field assignments
+   - Ensure consistent article_title and article_url fields in all Wikipedia vectors
+   - Use centralized article_metadata in the wikipedia_fetcher module to ensure consistency
+   - Store article metadata alongside chunk metadata for complete information attribution

 ## Next Steps

 1. **Execute Vector ID Standardization (Completed)**